nottrobin/docs/src/en/developer-leadership-howtos.md

 ## Running a long-lived process on one unit at a time

-!!!
-Note:
+[note]
 This approach is not reliable.
 It may be good enough for some workloads, but don't use it unless you understand the forces in play and the worst possible consequences for your users...
+[/note]

 If you start your long-lived process in `leader-elected`, and stop it in `leader-settings-changed`, this will *usually* do what you want, but is